cnasc/guithub/README.md

 So far the canvas is not cleared in between drawing requests.
 As a result, some markers linger and make the output garbled and useless.
 This will be fixed ASAP.

 ### TODO
+- [ ] Fix output
+  - [ ] Encapsulate each note in a graphics object
+  - [ ] Clear all note graphics on submit
 - [ ] Better clarity
   - [ ] Colorblind friendly display options
   - [ ] Thicker line to differentiate the nut